phodal/shire/docs/examples/auto-test.md

     #if($context.isNewFile)
     Should include package and imports.
 Start method test code with Markdown code block here:
     #else
     Should include package and imports.
-Start ${context.targetClassName} test code with Markdown code block here:
+Start ${context.targetTestFileName} test code with Markdown code block here:
     #end